zwallace425/SARS-CoV-2_Pipeline/README.md

 described in the manuscript is not available as that was originally designed for BV-BRC Emerging Variant Report spreadsheets generated from GISAID data and used for consulting with the NIAID SAVE Consortium, but we cannot publically share those spreadsheets and code due to GISAID licensing agreements.

-For any questions or bug catches please contact Zach Wallace at zwallace@jcvi.org or ask question on GitHub for public discussion.
+For any questions or bug catches please contact Zach Wallace at zwallace@jcvi.org or ask questions on GitHub for public discussion.